dfoderick/bitshovel/docs/getstarted.md

 The watch window that you set up in the previous step should show the transaction in a few seconds.
 Our UI is not so lovely at this point but we can console ourselves because we know there are many UI tools already that make for a great experience using bitcoin.
 Lets use some of them now.
 Search for the message you just sent using searchbsv.com.
 https://searchbsv.com/search?q=BitShovel

+It's there.
+Great!
 Next, we can make use of the Memo plugin.
 ```
 pub memo.send "Test from BitShovel Memo"
 ```